martinezr24/market-sentiment-stock-analyzer/README.md

 ## 🔑 Setup API Key

 1. Sign up at [Finnhub API](https://finnhub.io/) and get a free API key.
-2. Create a `.env` file in the project root and add your API key:
+2. Update the `.env` file in the project root to add your API key:

 ```text
 FINNHUB_API_KEY="YOUR_API_KEY_HERE"